 Justia Health Law Opinion Summaries

-K.G. v.
-Secretary of Health and Human Services
+Wingfield v.
+Department of Public Health & Human Services